yp51md/daily-arXiv-ai-enhanced/README.md

 This repo will daily crawl arXiv papers about **cs.CV, cs.GR, cs.CL and cs.AI**, and use **DeepSeek** to summarize the papers in **Chinese**.
 If you wish to crawl other arXiv categories, use other LLMs, or other languages, please follow the instructions.
 Otherwise, you can directly use this repo in https://dw-dengwei.github.io/daily-arXiv-ai-enhanced/.
 Please star it if you like :)

+## Mobile Version
+We also provide a dedicated mobile-friendly version for optimal phone experience:
+- **Access**: Open https://dw-dengwei.github.io/daily-arXiv-ai-enhanced/mobile.html in your phone browser
+- **Features**: Full-screen paper cards, easy navigation, local favorites storage, and AI-enhanced content
+- **Usage**: Swipe between papers, tap to favorite, and use the bottom tabs to switch between browsing and favorites

 **Instructions:**
 1. Fork this repo to your own account and delete my own information in [by-me-a-coffee](./buy-me-a-coffee/README.md).